wp-plugins/share-on-xing/readme.txt

 == Description ==

 This plugin enables the XING Share Button and the Follow Button on your Wordpress website.
 It allows to include the buttons on your home page, pages and/or posts.
 It also enables widgets and handy shortcodes.
+Your visitors will be able to share your content on their news feed, as well as start following your News or Company page on XING.

 = XING Share button =